TabPFN Extensions for Interpretable Geotechnical Modelling: Discussion

 \paragraph{Limitations.} Several limitations should be acknowledged.
 As an in-context learner, TabPFN's decision boundaries are governed entirely by the training samples provided at inference time; in regions of the feature space that lack training samples of one class, the model cannot infer a physically meaningful boundary and may extrapolate in an unintuitive direction.
-This is evident in the low-$N$, low-$V_\mathrm{s}$ region of Figure~\ref{fig:proba_heatmap}, where the absence of Sand training samples causes the model to predict Sand despite Clay being the physically expected class.
+This is evident in the low-$N$, low-$V_\mathrm{s}$ region of Figure~\ref{fig:proba_heatmap}, which illustrates that the probability surface can behave counterintuitively in locally class-sparse parts of the input space.
 Expanding or diversifying the training set to cover the full feature space would mitigate this behaviour.
 Additionally, the iterative imputation procedure used for the regression benchmark assumes that the model's predictive distribution is well-calibrated at each iteration; systematic miscalibration could propagate errors across targets.
 Further validation on independent datasets from different geological settings is needed to confirm the generalisability of the approach.

+Several additional limitations apply to the new analyses of Sections~\ref{sec:embedding_diagnostic} and~\ref{sec:baseline_comparison}.
+The embedding-based borehole-structure diagnostic of Section~\ref{sec:embedding_diagnostic} reports a consistent borehole-level grouping signal in TabPFN's target-specific embeddings, but we have not validated whether this signal improves imputation accuracy on the official $20$-sample missing pattern.
+We therefore present this finding as an indication of site-related structure, rather than as evidence that TabPFN exploits this signal in a validated imputation mechanism.
+The baseline comparison in Section~\ref{sec:baseline_comparison} is restricted to the official $20$-sample missing pattern; we did not retrain the baseline models under bootstrap or borehole-level holdout context perturbations, and therefore do not extend the proxy decomposition to those models.

+The reliability-related analyses of Section~\ref{sec:rbd} introduce further caveats.
+The decomposition in Section~\ref{sec:rbd:proxy} is a proxy: we do not identify the within-posterior predictive component with the soil's aleatory variability, since this equivalence is only approximate \citep{Hullermeier2021}.
+The $\kappa$-axis sweep (Figure~\ref{fig:uncertainty_proxy_decomp}) shows that the within-posterior dominance and the ``context-perturbation variance exceeds the multi-seed baseline'' findings are robust across $\kappa \in [0.3, 0.9]$; the WR-vs-holdout ordering is mechanism- and $\kappa$-dependent, and is therefore reported descriptively rather than as a universal rank order across all three context classes.
+The illustrative reliability calculation of Section~\ref{sec:rbd:settlement} uses a fixed design case ($H\!=\!2\,\mathrm{m}$, $\Delta\sigma\!=\!40\,\mathrm{kPa}$) and a one-dimensional consolidation model, with $e_0$ treated as a per-sample deterministic input from the BID context.
+The TabPFN-vs-HBM comparison uses marginal posterior summaries for $C_\mathrm{c}$ and ${\sigma'}_\mathrm{p}$ in both methods; spatial correlation across boreholes, cross-parameter posterior dependence, and FORM/SORM-based reliability analysis under correlated inputs are beyond the scope of this study.